aws-samples/network-access-analyzer-multi-account-analysis/README.md

     resource_id,secgroup_id,sgrule_cidr,sgrule_portrange,sgrule_protocol
     eni-06335dd6bbb1f9a02,sg-0d3fda324d275bc9a,0.0.0.0/0,80 to 80,tcp

+    If resources such as EC2 are provisioned behind a loadbalancer using Auto Scaling Group (ASG), the resource_id will change as instances are provisioned.
-    In this case, the entire loadbalancer and all resources behind it can be excluded by adding the loadbalancer_id to the EXCLUSIONS_FILE
+    In the case, the entire loadbalancer and all resources behind it can be excluded by adding the loadbalancer_id to the EXCLUSIONS_FILE
     Utilize the format: loadbalancer_id,,,,
     e.g. app/MyELB/346ge44ebd488fee,,,,
   >Note: Both exclusion formats can be combined in the same file